AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

 ------------

-Short-term services are funded by various departments and schools and free to projects (part of the "research environment" services).
+Short-term services are funded by various departments and schools and free to the users (part of the "research environment" services).
-Longer term service should be funded by projects - either an external grant or basic group fund.
+Longer term service should be funded by projects - either an external grant or basic funds.
 There are two ways to write this into a project proposal:

 * As a **purchased service**, like usage of different infrastructures.
-  This is flexible, but there is a limit of how much you can include in a grant.
-Note that indirect costs and overheads by the research site are not included, so these prices appear higher to cover that.
+  This is flexible, but not compatible with some funders.
+It should work will with internal, basic funding.

 * As a **research salary**, just like other salaries on your project.
-  This has fewer limits, but is less flexible (you get one person for a designated time period).
+  This has fewer limits, but is less flexible because we need to go through HR and financial planning.